 When it comes to air conditioners, bigger is not necessarily better.
 In fact, an oversized AC service Mesa will constantly cycle on and off, leading to inefficient power usage and uncomfortable temperature changes.
 Of course, an undersized air conditioner is just as problematic; without enough cooling capacity, your unit will wear itself out quickly and fail to keep your home as comfortable as it could.
 Either case is a sure ticket to an expensive AC repair down the road.

 If you need a new air conditioner, make sure your contractor does a complete load calculation to determine exactly how much cooling capacity your home needs.
 By taking square footage, layout, insulation, and load-generating appliances into account, your HVAC professional can find your home’s cooling load and recommend an air conditioner that is perfectly sized to meet that cooling need.

 The location of your air conditioner has a big impact on its energy efficiency.
 While it may seem convenient to put your bulky HVAC system in an unused corner on the west side of the house, that placement will force the machine to work harder to cool your home.
 Instead, find a shady spot to put the air conditioner; the less direct sunlight it gets, the less power it will need to cool your home.
 Remember that window-mounted air conditioners should also be tilted back slightly to allow for proper drainage.

 In addition to being positioned in the shade, your air conditioner shouldn’t be blocked in by shrubs or other objects.
 As unsightly as it may be, leaving the outdoor unit free to breathe will improve ventilation and help it run more efficiently.
-Finally, make sure the thermostat is positioned away from lamps and other appliances that create heat; if the thermostat gets too hot, it may incorrectly control your air conditioner.
+Finally, make sure the thermostat is positioned away from lamps and other appliances that create heat; if the thermostat gets too hot, it may incorrectly control your air conditioning repair Phoenix.

 **Running AC 24/7